A sequence of seven images showing a dinner party, joined hands, a person in a hat, a picture frame, lemon juice, a bun.

 Two sides ≠ equal truth

-So when some uncomprehending person trots out that old cliché about there being two sides to every story as if both sides were equally trustworthy, let them be wise to the fact that a cheating husband or wife isn’t necessarily the person you can rely on for an honest appraisal of the truth.
+So when some uncomprehending person trots out that old cliché about there being two sides to every story as if both sides were equally trustworthy, it's worth bearing in mind that a cheating husband or wife isn’t necessarily the person you can rely on for an honest appraisal of the truth.

 If unfaithfulness and divorce or separation has been done to us, it’s human and humble to admit yes, of course we have flaws and imperfections.
 Loads of them.